 Negligence cases argue that the defendant acted unreasonably and damaged the plaintiff.
 You must show that the other party breached a duty owed to you and that breach created harm.

-With wound cases, here are some acts that might qualify as negligence and allow you to sue a nursing home for their negligence.
+With wound cases, some acts might qualify as negligence and allow you to sue a nursing home for their negligence.

 - The facility did not conduct an initial assessment for skin breakdown.